The Car Connection Mercedes-Benz GLC Class Overview

 Inside, the GLC borrows some of the best elements of the C-Class design, including a clean, horizontally oriented dash design, flanked with round vents and a wide center console.
 Lavish detailing, including beveled metallic trims and plush, soft-touch elements add up to an interior ambiance above most of this segment.

 The GLC lineup consists of the rear-wheel-drive GLC300 and all-wheel-drive GLC300 4Matic models, plus the Mercedes-AMG GLC43.
-Both of the 300s are powered by a turbocharged 2.0-liter 4-cylinder engine making 241 horsepower and 273 pound-feet of torque.
+Both of the 300s are powered by a 2.0-liter turbo-4 making 241 horsepower and 273 pound-feet of torque.
 Shifts are handled by a 9-speed automatic transmission, with drive modes including Eco that allows extended coasting for enhanced fuel economy.
+For 2020, the turbo-4 was upgraded to 255 hp.

 Built on underpinnings derived from the Mercedes-Benz C-Class, the GLC-Class sheds as much as 300 pounds in some forms thanks to novel construction that incorporates carbon fiber, aluminum, and high-strength steel.
 Safety is expected to be improved versus the GLK, and occupant safety is aided by new airbags plus a slew of active-safety systems, which can include automatic braking, active lane-keeping, and active blind-spot assist, among other features.